 Proactively Address Employment Gaps

 Be forthcoming about your career break.
 Briefly mention the reason for it and then move on to emphasize that your skills are up-to-date and that you are eager to undergo training and learn even more about the changes in your industry.
 Clearly state why you feel that that the proposed role is just right for you to return to work.
+Use this cover letter example with employment gaps for further guidance.

 Be Confident and Enthusiastic